Suhana-Samanta/Cognizant-Digital-Nurture-4.0-JavaFSE-SupersetID-6403192-/Week 8/3. Git-HOL/README.md

 ### 1. Created and Checked Out a New Branch

-I created a new branch named `GitNewBranch` and switched to it:
+A new branch named `GitNewBranch` was created and checked out:

 ```bash
 git branch GitNewBranch